Topological group: Formal definition

 In the language of category theory, topological groups can be defined concisely as group objects in the category of topological spaces, in the same way that ordinary groups are group objects in the category of sets.

 Note that the axioms are given in terms of the maps (binary product, unary inverse, and nullary identity), hence are categorical definitions.

 Homomorphisms

-A homomorphism of topological groups means a continuous group homomorphism $G \to H$.
+A homomorphism of topological groups is defined to be a continuous group homomorphism $G \to H$.

 Topological groups, together with their homomorphisms, form a category.

 A group homomorphism between topological groups is continuous if and only if it is continuous at some point.

 An isomorphism of topological groups is a group isomorphism that is also a homeomorphism of the underlying topological spaces.

 This is stronger than simply requiring a continuous group isomorphism—the inverse must also be continuous.

 There are examples of topological groups that are isomorphic as ordinary groups but not as topological groups.

-Indeed, any non-discrete topological group is also a topological group when considered with the discrete topology.

-The underlying groups are the same, but as topological groups there is not an isomorphism.
+For example, let G be any group.
+We can put at least two topologies on it: the discrete topology or the indiscrete topology, both of which make the group operations continuous.
+Denoting the group with the discrete topology as $(G, \mathcal T_1)$, and the group with the indiscrete topology as $(G, \mathcal T_2)$, the identity map $I:(G, \mathcal T_1)\to(G, \mathcal T_2)$ defined by $I(g)=g$ is a continuous group isomorphism, but it is not an isomorphism of topological groups (if $G$ is not the trivial group).